pgatundu/project_1-wiki/README.md

 - This project was inspired by the Django web framework's built-in admin interface.
 - Special thanks to the Flask and Markdown2 communities for their excellent documentation and resources.
+- It was alsopart of my assignments on cs50 Web Programming with Python and JavaScript